-I am a postdoctoral researcher in the Browning Group at the Institute for science and Technology Austria.
-Before I was a Ph.D. candidate at Leiden University under the supervision of dr. Martin Bright.
+I am a principal research fellow at Universiteit Antwerpen.
+Previously I have been a postdoctoral research associate in Number Theory at the University of Bath, and in the Browning Group at the Institute for science and Technology Austria.
+I obtained my Ph.D. at Leiden University under the supervision of dr. Martin Bright.

-My research is on arithmetic geometry as I apply geometric techniques to study questions in number theory.
-I am for example interested in local to global principles such as the Hasse principle and several forms of approximation to both rational and integral points, obstructions to these principles.
+My research focusses on the application of algebraic geometry in number theory.
+I am for example interested in local to global principles such as the Hasse principle and several forms of approximation to both rational and integral points, and geometric obstructions to these principles.